p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <u>User Persona (Optional) </u>
 <br>
-While making the product for a selected user group, design a detailed user persona if you have time.
+While building the product for a selected user group, design a detailed user persona if you have time.
 This will help to uncover the user's lifestyle, behaviours, objectives - what/ why/ where/ how/ when?

 <img src="{{ site.baseurl }}/assets/images/User_Persona.jpg"